Tallinn Airport: Future expansion

 The public discussion of the runway extension environmental effects evaluation report took place on 16 December 2013 and the construction work to extend the runway has begun on 1 May 2016.
 The length of the renovated runway is 3480 meters, the construction contract was concluded with Lemminkäinen Eesti.
 On 17 November 2016 the airport administration reported, that the runway expansion works are completed, thus the runway became the longest one in the Baltic states.
 The runway and the main taxiway were extended to the east and a new system of navigation lights was installed.
 In the summer and autumn of 2016 the construction work caused restrictions on nighttime flight operations but had no impact on scheduled operations.
 The soil of the safety area around the extended runway was enforced to reduce potential risks to aircraft in the event of runway overrun or excursion.
 In the course of the expansion work in 2016 some 45,000 tons of asphalt and 4,000 m3 of concrete were laid down, also 60 kilometers of new duct access was built and 100 kilometers of new cables and 400 new navigation lights installed, as well as 10 kilometers of new rainwater removal infrastructure built.
 The expansion of the airstrip increased the airport's safety area by 41 hectares and five kilometers of new service roads were built.
 The whole expansion works must be completed by the end of 2017.

 On 12 June 2013 the City Administration of Tallinn approved a detailed planning for a 0.91 ha land plot, on which a new 4430 m2 maintenance hangar is going to be built.
 Total five-year investment plan amounts of more than 100 million euros.
 The airport is investing €126 million during the 2015–2021 period.
 The most important project is the reconstruction of the runway infrastructure at cost of €75 million.
 Additional investment of €2.5 million would be made in flight terminal in order to change its layout and improve the terminal's security, capacity and VIP area. А multi-storey car park for 1,200 vehicles and 150 taxis would be built due to the consistently increasing need for parking spots around the airport.
 Work on the task and procurement conditions of the parking structure began in 2014.
 It will be located in front of the passenger terminal and should be completed in 2017 according to current plans.
 On 10 April 2019, Tallinn Airport announced plans to expand the airport terminal and build an airport city by 2035.
 The expanded terminal is planned to serve 6 to 8 million passengers per year with an expanded area of 85 000 m2 and 26 gates instead of 13.

+Tallinn Airport aims for carbon neutrality by 2030.
+Solar farms at five locations are expected to generate 40% of its electricity needs this year.
+Plans are also in place to switch to green electricity from the grid by 2027 and to produce green hydrogen from surplus solar energy.